How to Create a Dog Friendly Garden

 5. Barrier plants

-Tall, fragrant, and thorny plants are great alternatives to fences.
 Even the most adventurous dog will think twice about running wild in your garden if they have to cross through something spiky, like rose bushes.

 6. Container gardening

 If you can’t stop your dog from trampling your plants no matter what you try, it may be time to consider container gardening.
 Most types of plants, be they edible or decorative, can flourish if placed in the right container and your dog won’t be able to get to them.
-Check out our article “Your Guide to Successful Container Gardening” for more information on how to build a container garden.

 7. Avoid dog-toxic plants

-Dogs are curious creatures and will explore their surroundings in much the same way as toddlers by trying to put everything in their mouths.
-In most cases, this doesn’t pose a problem.
 But there are some plants which are highly poisonous for dogs, so it is best to either remove them completely or plant them in an area of the garden that your dog cannot reach.
-Plants which can be fatal for dogs include Lily of the Valley, Sweet Pea, Oleander, and Yew, so it is best to just avoid them altogether.
+Here are some plants which can be fatal for dogs:

 8. Dog wee solutions